djaessel/Py2MBScript/README.md

 If you still want to activate them, you can go into main.py and uncomment the three lines below the # Module xyz line.
 In the future these will be activated again, once the code is equal to the necessary code for the Mod to run.

+## How it works
+* First you write your code (inside "test_cases" or "modules" folder)
+* Then you run "main.py"
+* After that your python code is translated into MBScript
+* You can find the output in the "build_system" folder (old module_system style)
+* Now check module_info.py in there for the correct path
+* And run the build script (Linux/Windows)